bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Job-Boards-and-The-Hunt.md

 LinkedIn now has <a href="https://news.linkedin.com/about-us#Statistics" class="markup--anchor markup--p-anchor">almost 740 million members</a> with over 55 million registered companies. (for comparison 12.3 million people visited Indeed in October, up 19.6 percent. <a href="http://www.monster.com/" class="markup--anchor markup--p-anchor">Monster.com</a> attracted 12.1 million people, and <a href="http://www.careerbuilder.com/" class="markup--anchor markup--p-anchor">CareerBuilder.com</a>attractedd 11.3 million in that same time) and LinkedIn is the most-used social media platform amongst Fortune 500 companies as it provides far more networking capabilities than pure recruitment.

 If you put your resume and skills on LinkedIn.com as a software Engineer, and state that you are open to new opportunities, you _will_ be contacted by multiple recruiters, and if your skills are desirable possibly also directly by companies seeking to hire you.
-It’s a developer’s market; there’s not enough people out there, especially in America.
+It's a developer's market; there's not enough people out there, especially in America.

-Here’s my profile… feel free to connect… the larger your network the greater your exposure is to someone who works at your potential dream job.
+Here's my profile… feel free to connect… the larger your network the greater your exposure is to someone who works at your potential dream job.

 <a href="https://www.linkedin.com/in/bryan-guner-046199128/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.linkedin.com/in/bryan-guner-046199128/"><strong>Bryan Guner - Web Developer - Freelance | LinkedIn</strong><br />
 <em>View Bryan Guner's profile on LinkedIn, the world's largest professional community.
 Bryan has 5 jobs listed on their…</em>www.linkedin.com</a><a href="https://www.linkedin.com/in/bryan-guner-046199128/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-Here’s A Linkedin Checklist I will be using before I return to the job hunt!
+Here's A Linkedin Checklist I will be using before I return to the job hunt!

 <a href="https://www.notion.so/LinkedIn-d8b35e25ff0c451dbb5506ffa1179a8d" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.notion.so/LinkedIn-d8b35e25ff0c451dbb5506ffa1179a8d"><strong>LinkedIn</strong><br />
 <em>Personal and Contact Information:</em>www.notion.so</a><a href="https://www.notion.so/LinkedIn-d8b35e25ff0c451dbb5506ffa1179a8d" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>